dansysanalyst/pest-docs/browser-testing.md

 ### Configuring User Agent

+By default, the User Agent will default the Browser you're running for tests ie: `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) HeadlessChrome/133.0.6943.16 Safari/537.36`

-You may want to set the user agent of the browser for all of your tests, you can configure this in the `Pest.php` configuration file:
+You may wish to override the User Agent of the browser for all of your tests, you can configure this in the `Pest.php` configuration file:

 ```php
 pest()->browser()->userAgent('CustomUserAgent');